jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 providing the data, the data is cleaned and reanalyzed.
-This process runs nightly for roughly two months as data is collected and analyzed.104As does this sentence2024 DBIR Appendices88Incident dataOur data is non\-exclusively multinomial, meaning that a single feature, such as
+This process runs nightly for roughly two months as data is collected and analyzed.
+104As does this sentence
+2024 DBIR Appendices
+89
+2024 DBIR Appendices
+Incident data
+Our data is non\-exclusively multinomial, meaning that a single feature, such as
 Action, can have multiple values (i.e
 Social, Malware and Hacking).